Southampton: Sport

 Southampton Sports Centre is the focal point for the public's sporting and outdoor activities and includes an alpine centre with a dry ski slope, a theme park, and an athletics centre which is used by professional athletes Along with 11 other leisure venues which were formerly operated by the council leisure services, the operating rights have been sold to Park Wood Leisure.

 Southampton was named "fittest city in the UK" in 2006 by Men's Fitness magazine.
 The results were based on the incidence of heart disease, the amount of junk food and alcohol consumed, and the level of gym membership.
 In 2007, it had slipped one place behind London, but was still ranked first when it came to the parks and green spaces available for exercise and the amount of television watched by Sotonians was the lowest in the country.
 Thousands enter and run the Southampton Marathon in April every year.
-Speedway and racing took place at Banister Court Stadium in the pre-war era.
+Speedway took place at Banister Court Stadium in the pre-war era.
 It returned in the 1940s after WW2 and the Saints operated until the stadium closed down at the end of 1963.
 A training track operated in the 1950s in the Hamble area.
 Greyhound racing was also held at the stadium from 1928 to 1963.

 Southampton is also home to two American football teams, the Solent Thrashers, who play at the Test Park Sports Ground, and the Southampton Stags, who play at the Wide Lane Sports Facility in Eastleigh.

 The world's oldest surviving bowling green is the Southampton Old Bowling Green, which was first used in 1299.

 The city is home to two Octopush (also known as underwater hockey) clubs.
 Bournemouth and Southampton Octopush Club and Totton Octopush Club.
 Both clubs train at Totton Leisure Centre (with Bournemouth and Southampton OC also training in Ringwood).
 In the 2023 Nautilus Tournament, Bournemouth and Southampton OC finished 7th (out of 7) in Division 2 with Totton finishing 7th in Division 6.